 A visit to Staveley Mill Yard, located in the centre of the village, is a must for visitors and includes a brewery, cafe, cycle hire/shop, furniture manufacturing and more.
 The Mill Yard draws a number of locals and visitors every day.
-Hawshead Brewery is also situated at Staveley Mill Yard.
-Don’t miss the regular beer festivals.
-This year the Brewery is holding it’s Spring Beerfest 23rd March to 24th March and it’s Summer Beerfest on 19th July to 21st July.
+Hawshead Brewery is also situated at Staveley Mill Yard – don’t miss the regular beer festivals – the Spring Beerfest usually during March and the summer Beerfest usually held in July.

 Staveley grew up where the Gowan beck joins the River Kent and the area has been inhabited for about 4,000 years.
 The Romans built a road to the south of the village, linking their fort south of Kendal with the one at Ambleside.
 The village has plenty of accommodation with pubs and cafés and there is also a camping and caravanning site just one mile away.